durkisneer1/Nuclear-Game/README.md

 3. To play, simple double-click the exe file.

 Reminder: Both the executable and "Data" folder MUST be under the same directory.
+Notice: Upon closing the game, you may see an error pop-up saying "quit not defined", ignore and close it.